 \subsubsection{Counting Consistency Across Image}

 Counting consistency loss within the same images is not a powerful enough constraint, as indicated by \cite{liu2018leveraging} who used it for \textit{warmup} task before using the supervised learning to predict the counting.
 Therefore, a much stronger across-image-counting-consistency constraint is proposed to help in domain adaptation.
-The constraint states if image $\mathcal{I}_a$ has buildings substantially greater than the $\mathcal{I}_b$, any large-enough sub-image of $\mathcal{I}_a$ will also contain buildings greater than or equal to the number of buildings in equally large-enough sub-image of $\mathcal{I}_b$ (see Figure \ref{fig:across}).
-Let $\mathcal{C}_a=C(f_c(\mathcal{I}_a))$ and $\mathcal{C}_b=C(f_c(\mathcal{I}_b))$ be predicted number of buildings in the images $\mathcal{I}_a$ and $\mathcal{I}_b$, and $\mathcal{C}_{aSub}$ and $\mathcal{C}_{bSub}$ are the predicted number of buildings in the sub-images respectively.
+The constraint states if image patch $\mathcal{I}_a$ has buildings substantially greater than the $\mathcal{I}_b$, any large-enough sub-patch of $\mathcal{I}_a$ will also contain buildings greater than or equal to the number of buildings in an equally large-enough sub-patch of $\mathcal{I}_b$ (see Figure \ref{fig:across}).
+Let $\mathcal{C}_a=C(f_c(\mathcal{I}_a))$ and $\mathcal{C}_b=C(f_c(\mathcal{I}_b))$ be predicted number of buildings in the patches $\mathcal{I}_a$ and $\mathcal{I}_b$, and $\mathcal{C}_{aSub}$ and $\mathcal{C}_{bSub}$ are the predicted number of buildings in the sub-patches respectively.

 The constraint is represented as loss in the following equation,